-6.29 Requirement for Contract Administration Fee
+6.25 Requirement for Contract Administration Fee

-As a condition of award, successful Contractor(s) should provide a contract administration fee to the University for all goods and/or services provided under the resultant contract.
-The fee shall be on a quarterly basis and shall be equivalent to 2% of the aggregate net value of goods/services sold to the University, exclusive of freight charges.
+As a condition of award, successful Contractor(s) should provide a contract administration fee to each institution for all goods and/or services provided under the resultant contract.
+The fee shall be on a quarterly basis and shall be equivalent to 2% of the aggregate net value of goods/services sold to each institution, exclusive of freight charges.

 The fee should be reported and paid within 30 calendar days of the end of conventional calendar quarters ending March 31, June 30, September 30, and December 31 of each year.
 The fee applies to orders which have been successfully delivered/installed and paid in the previous quarter.
-Fees should be paid in the form of a check made payable to the University of Kentucky and should be delivered to Procurement Services, Room 322 Peterson Service Building, 411 S. Limestone, Lexington, Kentucky 40506-0005.
+Fees should be paid in the form of a check made payable to each institution.
+The mailing address for each institution will be provided to the successful contractor after contract award.
 Each fee payment should be accompanied by a statement indicating the referenced University price contract to which it applies and indicate the aggregate value of goods/services provided and paid during the quarter, the fee percentage applied, and the net amount of the quarterly payment.
-If any errors are found in the report or calculations as determined by University, the successful Contractor should correct them immediately upon notification.
+If any errors are found in the report or calculations as determined by each institution, the successful Contractor should correct them immediately upon notification.

-The successful Contractor(s) may extend the pricing, terms, and/or conditions of this contract to other universities, state agencies, and public and private institutions, with prior approval of the
+The successful Contractor(s) may extend the pricing, terms, and/or conditions of this contract to other universities, state agencies, and public and private institutions.